aiparragirre/wlasso/README.md

 ## R package - wlasso

 The R package related to the paper is available in the folder `wlasso`.
 File `usage-package.R` provides an example of usage of the package functions.
-Data available in the folder `example-data` can be used to reproduce the examples proposed in the file `usage-package.R`.
+Data available in the folder `example-data` can be used as a toy example to play with the package.

 This package depends on `survey` and `glmnet` packages.